Updated June 7, 2020

 Defenses

-Luckily, there are several legal defenses that a person can raise.
-These include showing that an accused party:
+Luckily, there are several legal defenses that you can raise.
+These include showing that you:

 - had no knowledge of a license suspension;